sapientcoffee/cecs/README.rst

 This have been inspired and influenced by https://github.com/hpreston/cisco_cloud.
 I initially intended to contribte to Hanks good work however as a learning exercise I wanted to create my own module and learn how to use unit testing for it.

+Once you have pulled the module down you should browse into the directory and execute;

+    python setup.py install

 To use (with caution), simply do::

     >>> import cecs
     >>> print cecs.joke()

+I will at some stage (once it is in a useful state) publish on PyPI to allow much easier instalation.